johann-solo/oliveandmango.github.io/_posts/blog/2017-07-20-maple-ginger-soba.md

 <br>
 <br>

 Plate your noodles and don't overfill your bowl with them.
 Then build around your noodles.
 I put the shrimp on the noodles but I don't baste them with sauce until right before I take my shot and I keep basting them right through the shoot.
 I always have a brush and small bowl with a bit of olive oil in it close by when I'm shooting and I brush what needs to be brushed to keep it looking moist.
-So I brushed oil on the noodles so they don't look dry and I mist my veggies if needed or baste them with oil or water to keep them from looking dry as well.
+I brushed oil on the noodles so they don't look dry and I mist my veggies if needed or baste them with oil or water to keep them from looking dry as well.
 <br>
 <br>
 ![Maple Ginger Chili Shrimp Soba Bowls](/images/uploads/2017_07_20_maple_ginger_soba_4.jpg)